 That’s maybe the most useful tip so far and directly related to the last tip above.
-We as humans are used to have our habits and lean back in our so-called comfort zone.
+We as humans are used to having our habits and leaning back in our so-called comfort zone.
 That means we have by nature an inner resistance to overcome one’s weaker self.
 But to learn the new stuff you have to go down that road.

 Tip 11: Watch and read tutorials in your spare time related to food photography

 That’s maybe the easiest tip of that list.
 If food photography is really your passion there is always something new to learn.
 The learning curve will never end.
 Believe me.
 But that’s what makes it such fun.
 But for that, you have to challenge yourself always.

 So do yourself a favor, stroll around Youtube and the web, and find yourself some tutorials which will bring you some new techniques to learn.

 There are a bunch of basic techniques you should learn to master.
 Food photography is built on a few pillars: the technical practical side of photography, the food itself and its styling, storytelling, and composition, and last but not least the post-processing and working with Photoshop.

 You should try to grow your knowledge and your skills over time.
 To get better from day to day you should watch tutorials online.